-[0044] In accordance with an embodiment, the planning of the movable operation is comprising scheduling the movable operation for obtaining a movement trajectory of the vehicle for performing the movable operation, the scheduling comprising selecting one or more of the sets of clustered grid points, the movement trajectory comprising the grid points of the one or more sets of clustered grid points.
+[0076] In accordance with an embodiment, the planning of the movable operation is comprising scheduling the movable operation for obtaining a movement trajectory of the vehicle for performing the movable operation, the scheduling comprising selecting one or more of the sets of clustered grid points, the movement trajectory comprising the grid points of the sets of clustered grid points.
 This may have the benefit that either starting from the desired point in time for example set by a user the actual movable operation is performed, or that the scheduling itself is selecting at most suitable starting point in time based on the clustered grid points starting from which the movable operation can be performed in e.g. a rather efficient manner.
 For example, an efficient manner would be a manner in which in a consecutive way the majority of clusters grid points can be covered by the movement trajectory.

-[0045] In accordance with an embodiment, execution of the instructions by the processor further causes the vehicle for performing a movement of the vehicle to said selected one or more of the sets of clustered grid points and repeating the steps of the initialization process during the movement for the grid points traveled during the movement and with the first point in time being the actual point in time of movement on the respective grid point.
-As a consequence, the available data regarding location determination accuracy is more and more completed with real measurements data of GNSS signals for different points in time.
+[0077] In accordance with an embodiment, execution of the instructions by the processor further causes the vehicle for performing the movement of the vehicle to said selected one or more of the sets of clustered grid points and repeating the steps of the initialization process during the movement for the grid points traveled during the movement and with the first point in time being the actual point in time of movement on the respective grid point.
+Additionally or alternatively it is possible to acquire parameter values characterizing the soil and use these values to update existing values for the respective grid points, e.g. adapt the parameter values as described above or to assign parameter values in case the respective have not yet the e.g. measured or determined parameter values assigned.

+[0078] As a consequence, the available data regarding location determination accuracy is more and more completed with real measurements data of GNSS signals for different points in time.
 For example, the movement of the vehicle may also in walls movement over grid points for which only interpolation accuracy data is available.
 This interpolation accuracy data can then be completed by real measurement data based on GNSS signals.
 That repetition of the steps of the initialization process may also involve further interpolation, predicting and taking into account that the deduced reckoning position estimate may be used.